I’ve been an advocate for co-located teams for quite some time. However, I seem to be in the minority when pushing for co-location.

 Another data point is the 2015 State Of Agile Development by Forrester.
 That reports showed respondents had only 10% of their teams fully co-located.
 The other 90% are either partially or fully distributed.

-Finally, Dr. Dobbs had a survey in 2011 that indicated that 26% of teams were co-located.
+Finally, Dr. Dobbs had a survey in 2011 that indicated that only 26% of teams were co-located.

 Last week, Jurgen Appelo spoke at a Meetup in Chicago and he touched on the topic of co-location for Agile Teams.
 I really liked Jurgen’s Management 3.0 book so was a little surprised by what he said.
 It had me wondering if I was off track.